vijay033/Deeplearning4j/README.md

 (a) The whole idea is to train word2vec on device (mobile), mentioned issue above may not appear for high end mobile devices.
-(b) Code successfully run for training configuration in code and vector_data1.txt"
+(b) Code successfully run for training configuration in code and vector_data1.txt" (c) With the current vector_data1.txt, desired result is not obtained.
+Increasing the data causing ANR as mentioned in Issue.
+(d) Tune the parameters, try with various mobile devices, clear the caches, free RAM usage during training etc. for obtaining the desired result.
+(e) Doing training ondevice can help in securing user privacy.

                 word2Vec[i] = new Word2Vec.Builder()
                         .minWordFrequency(10)  /*observation  : This has major role to play for mentioned ISSUE*/